bgamari/ghc-wiki-import/ghci-debugger.md

 ```

-The term datatype is defined at a module `RtClosureInspect` in the ghci folder.
+The term datatype is defined at  [compiler/ghci/RtClosureInspect.hs](/trac/ghc/browser/ghc/compiler/ghci/RtClosureInspect.hs).
 This datatype represents a partially evaluated Haskell value as an annotated tree:

 ```wiki